-These pages provide you with an introduction to what web accessibility is and why it is important for the University’s websites and web-based systems (such as Canvas) to be accessible to everyone.
+These pages provide you with an introduction to what web accessibility is and why it is important for the University’s websites and web-based systems to be accessible to everyone.
 You will also find support for creating accessible content.

 Lund University’s websites are covered by the European Union Directive on Accessibility of the Websites and Mobile Applications of Public Sector Bodies, which requires both the technology and the content to be accessible.